obQueen/TrainLine-Search-App/README.md

 ## Code Implementation

-Below is a step-by-step guide on how I produced the Train Line Information Search Application MVP:
+Steps to develop the Train Line Information Search Application MVP:

-1. I created the main HTML files (index.html, contactUs.html, search.html) to structure the application's pages.
+1. HTML: Created main pages (index.html, contactUs.html, search.html).

-2. In the styles.css file, I implemented the styling for the application to ensure a user-friendly interface.
+2. CSS: Styled the application for a user-friendly interface.

-3. In the script.js file, I implemented the core functionality:
+3. Java Script:
-   - Created the createAlphabetButtons() function to generate clickable alphabet buttons for searching.
+   - Developed createAlphabetButtons() to generate search buttons.
-   - Implemented the fetchTrainLines() function to asynchronously retrieve train line data from an external source (railwaycodes.org.uk).
+   - Used fetchTrainLines() with the Fetch API (via All Origins) to retrieve train line data(railwaycodes.org.uk) and handle CORS.
-   - Developed the displayResults(letter) function to filter and display train lines based on the selected letter.
+   - Implemented displayResults(letter) to filter and display search results.

-4. I used the Fetch API with the All Origins service to bypass CORS restrictions when fetching data from the external source.

-5. Implemented error handling in the fetchTrainLines() and displayResults() functions to manage cases where data retrieval fails or no results are found.

-6. Created a function to parse the HTML content received from the API and extract relevant train line information.
+4. Added error handling for data retrieval failures and "no results" cases.

+5. Parsed fetched HTML data to extract train line details.

-7. Implemented a tabular display for search results, showing line names and routes.
+6. Displayed results in a table showing line names and routes.

-8. Added navigation functions (goBack() and goHome()) to improve user experience.
+7. Integrated navigation functions (`goBack()` and `goHome()`) for better UX.

-9. Finally, I called the createAlphabetButtons() function to initialize the application's search functionality.
+8. Called `createAlphabetButtons()` to activate search functionality.

 ## Code Style and Conventions

 Throughout the development of the Train Line Information Search Application, I adhered to best coding practices to ensure maintainability and readability.
-In the JavaScript file (script.js), I consistently used camelCase naming conventions for variables and functions, enhancing code clarity.
-Proper indentation was maintained across all files (HTML, CSS, and JavaScript) to improve code structure and readability.
-To aid understanding, I included concise yet informative comments throughout the script.js file, explaining the purpose and functionality of key code blocks.
-For instance, the fetchTrainLines() function is accompanied by comments detailing the API call process and data parsing steps.
-This approach not only facilitates my own code management but also makes it easier for potential collaborators to understand and contribute to the project.
-Additionally, I structured the code into logical functions (e.g., createAlphabetButtons(), displayResults()) to promote modularity and ease of maintenance.
+In script.js, I employed camelCase for variables and functions and maintained consistent indentation across HTML, CSS, and JavaScript files to enhance structure.
+Concise comments were added to explain key functions, such as fetchTrainLines(), detailing API calls and data parsing.
+This approach facilitates code management and collaboration.
+Additionally, organising the code into logical functions (e.g., createAlphabetButtons(), displayResults()) promotes modularity and ease of maintenance.

 # **Testing**